Delaware Confederate Monument

 Monument in Georgetown, Delaware, U.S.

 The Delaware Confederate Monument is a private monument in Georgetown, Delaware built on the grounds of the Georgetown Historical Society, unveiled in 2007.
 The granite monument features a Confederate battle flag and the names of more than 95 Delawareans, both soldiers and civilians, who supported the Confederate war effort, including former Delaware Governor William H. H. Ross.
+This is the only Confederate monument in Delaware because it was a border state that never left the Union.